nosas/blog/toonvision/classification/article.md

 Point 1 demonstrates that we need must include more Toons images with the same coloration as Cogs.
 Notice how the Toon's black shoes were not detected by the model because they match the Cogs' black shoes.

-Point 2 is tricker to resolve.
+Point 2 is trickier to resolve.
 We can see the model identify the Toon's facial features, but that's not enough for it to correctly label the image.
-In order to fix point 2, we need to include more Toons in our dataset.
+To fix point 2, we need to include more Toons in our dataset.
 The class imbalance is a great problem in edge cases like this.

-An alternative solution to point 2 is to include padding in our convnet layers so as to not lose information.
+An alternative solution to point 2 is to include padding in our convnet layers to not lose information.
 With padding, the heatmap would include the entirety of the backpack seen in the original image instead of cropping it out.
-The entire backpack being included in the heatmap likely would have resulted in a correct prediction.
+Including the entire backpack in the heatmap likely would have resulted in a correct prediction.

 #### Additional CAM findings